Yemeni civil war (2014–present): Health

+The Yemeni civil war has often been referred to as the "world's forgotten war".
+In 2018, the United Nations warned that 13 million Yemeni civilians face starvation in what it says could become "the worst famine in the world in 100 years."
 The UN estimates that the war caused an estimated 230,000 deaths by December 2020, of which 130,000 were from indirect causes which include lack of food, health services and infrastructure.
 Earlier estimates from 2018 from Save the Children estimated that 85,000 children have died due to starvation in the three years prior.

 Between October 2016 and August 2019, over 2,036,960 suspected cholera cases were reported in Yemen, including 3,716 related deaths (fatality rate of 0.18%).

 The seasonal flu virus in Yemen has claimed more than 270 lives since October 2019.
 Poor medical facilities and widespread poverty in Yemen due to the war waged by Saudi-led coalition and Houthis have led to the deaths of many infected patients in their homes.

+Between April and July 2020, research showed that there was a peak in daily excess burial rates of approximately 1500, due to the COVID-19 pandemic.

 The overall disease surveillance in Yemen was also affected by the armed conflict.
 The disease early warning system was fragmented, with the government without control of the system in Houthis controlled areas and vice versa.

 The UN estimated that by the end of 2021, the conflict in Yemen had claimed more than 377,000 lives, and 70% of deaths were children under age 5.